asyncapi/community/mentorship/summerofcode/2023/workflowautomation/README.md

     L --> M;
 ```

-The third subgraph outlines the steps for updating the Emeritus.yaml file.
+The third graph outlines the steps for updating the Emeritus.yaml file.
 This involves creating a removal workflow to remove members from the organization/team, and creating a pull request review workflow to ensure that changes are reviewed by a human before merging.

 ```mermaid
 graph LR;